Ebike right and left view.

 with banjos on the levers.
 A combination of Outbraker on banjo would cause a vulnerable assembly on drop bar bikes.
 Outbraker needs to be adapted with a machined coupler

 or modified with epoxy to be integrated for in line use.
-Epoxy option connects Outbraker (MT brake lever side) to a TiCycles 5mm hose coupler using PC7 a strong 2 part epoxy
+Epoxy option connects Outbraker (MT brake lever side) to a TiCycles 5mm hose coupler using

 cement that is not affected by mineral oil.
 The TiCycles coupler will need to be modified on one end intended for epoxy with 3 small and shallow lathed flat groves so the PC7